CyVerse-learning-materials/dnasubway_guide/docs/step8.md

 !!!
 Danger "BETA RELEASE"

         The Purple line is in beta release.
-Please send feedback to [DNALC Admin](mailto:dnalcadmin@cshl.edu)
+Please send feedback to [DNALC Admin](mailto:dnalcadmin@cshl.edu).

 The Purple Line provides the capability for analysis of microbiome and eDNA (environmental DNA) by implementing a simplified version of the [QIIME 2](https://qiime2.org/)